inveniosoftware/docs-invenio-rdm/docs/maintenance/demosite.md

 * [inveniordm-qa](https://openshift.cern.ch/console/project/inveniordm-qa/)
 * [inveniordm](https://openshift.cern.ch/console/project/inveniordm/)
+* [Sentry Error tracking](https://inveniordm-sentry.web.cern.ch/sentry/demo-inveniordm).
+The QA environment tracks the errors of inveniordm-qa and the Prod environment those of the inveniordm site.

 The steps to upgrade any of the two instances to a newer version or release are the same.